acs_docs

 [username@pegasus testdir1]$

-• cd or cd ~ move to user’s home directory
+• cd or cd ~: Return to your home directory

-• cd - move to previous working directory
+• cd -: Return to the previous directory and display it

-Pegasus has the tree package installed, which recursively outputs a depth-indented list of contents.
-This may be more helpful than ls for nested directories.
+Pegasus includes the tree utility, which shows a recursive, indented listing of files and directories.
+This can be more informative than ls, especially for visualizing nested directories.

 [username@pegasus ~]$ tree -vC